 EXPLORE THIS STORY

-THE HORMUZ BLOCKADE MEETS REALITY: CHINESE TANKERS, ROUND TWO, AND THE PRICE OF DEFIANCE
+THE STRAIT OF HORMUZ BLOCKADE PUT TO THE TEST: CHINESE TANKERS, ROUND 2, AND THE PRICE OF DEFIANCE

 AI-generated content — Analyses are produced by artificial intelligence from press articles.
 They may contain errors or biases.
 Learn more

-Official mediator, quiet disruptor
+Official mediator, discreet disruptor

 Dominant angle identified — does not reflect unanimity of this country’s media